 \end{proposition} By \eqref{e:ZF}, $M_\ell\to M$ in $P$-probability with respect to weak topology of measures.
 The normalized measures $M_\ell/Z_\ell\to M/Z$ as well, as long as $P(Z>0)=1$.
 This holds in our cases of interest by Lemma \ref{01law}.

 \begin{proof} By linearity, we may assume $E_QF=1$, $F\ge 0$.
-By bounded convergence, the assumptions of the Proposition \ref{propmain} hold for the sequences $\mathbf m_\ell$ and $\mathbf m$ under the modified probability measure $FQ$.
+By the assumption that $F$ is bounded, the assumptions of Proposition \ref{propmain} hold for the sequences $\mathbf m_\ell$ and $\mathbf m$ under the modified probability measure $FQ$.
 Let $Z_F(\cdot)$ denote the corresponding partition functions.
 Then

 \end{proof}